pavel-kirienko/o1heap/README.md

-worst-case and average-case memory requirements by making assumptions about the memory (de-)allocation patterns and/or by relying on more sophisticated algorithms, this implementation chooses a conservative approach where no assumptions are made about the application and the codebase is kept simple to facilitate its integration into verified and validated safety-critical software.
+worst-case and average-case memory requirements by making assumptions about the memory (de-)allocation patterns and/or by relying on more sophisticated algorithms, this implementation chooses a conservative approach where no assumptions are made about the application and the codebase is kept simple to facilitate its integration into verified and validated high-integrity software.

 The library implements a modified Half-Fit algorithm -- a constant-complexity strategy originally proposed by Ogasawara.
 In this implementation, memory is allocated in fragments whose size is rounded up to the next integer power of two.